xtdb-labs/learn-crux-datalog-today/master.md

 The example database we'll use contains *movies* mostly, but not exclusively, from the 80s.
-You'll find information about movie titles, release year, directors, cast members etc. As the tutorial advances we'll learn more about the contents of the database and how it's organized.
+You'll find information about movie titles, release year, directors, cast members, etc. As the tutorial advances we'll learn more about the contents of the database and how it's organized.

-The data model in Crux is based around atomic facts called triples.
-A triple is a 3-tuple consisting of
+The data model in Crux is based around _atomic collections of facts._
+Those atomic collections of facts are called _documents._
+The facts are called triples.
+A triple is a 3-tuple consisting of:

 * Entity ID
 * Attribute
 * Value

-You can think of the database as a flat **set of triples** of the form:
+Although it is the document which is atomic in Crux (and not the triple), you can think of the database as a flat **set of triples** of the form:

     [<e-id>  <attribute>      <value>          ]
     ...